mitsuhiko/lucumr/2024/2/26/austria-needs-a-vision.rst

 away so much potential.
 It got dealt an amazing hand but it's just to afraid of playing it.

-Clearly Austria will not become a libertarian wonderland and it should it.
+Clearly Austria will not become a libertarian wonderland and it should not be.
 There is no appetite for large scale deregulation and that is absolutely okay.
 But there is a version of this country that stays true to its actual values and can achieve better outcomes.
 Maybe one day we will see a political landscape that is just a bit more courageous.